Introduction by G. Edward Griffin

 THE THREE COMMANDMENTS OF FREEDOM

-The Creed of Freedom is based on five principles.
+The Creed of Freedom is based on seven principles.
 However, in day-to-day application, they can be reduced to just three codes of conduct.
 These are The Three Commandments of Freedom:

 Only individuals have rights, not groups.
 Therefore, do not sacrifice the rights of any individual or minority for the alleged rights of groups.